MH93477/faang-portfolio-optimization/README.md

 - Provided by DataCamp

 ## ✅ Certification
-Completed as part of [Finance Fundamentals in Python on DataCamp](https://www.datacamp.com/learn/skill-tracks/finance-fundamentals-in-python)
+Completed as part of [Finance Fundamentals in Python Track on DataCamp]